-Housing can be a primary factor in a person's health and wellbeing, therefore the Council will work in partnership with Derbyshire County Council and other organisations to create homes that are safe, suitable and stable to enable independent living.
+Housing can be a primary factor in a person's health and wellbeing, therefore the Council will work in partnership with Derbyshire County Council and other organisations to create homes that are safe, suitable and stable to enable independent living and meet the identified need of the district highlighted in the Housing Needs Study.
 This will help prevent a person from living in residential care and alleviate the risk of becoming institutionalised.